-The Western Irrigation Network has been approved for construction.
+The Western Irrigation Network (WIN) has commenced construction.

 WIN will deliver a wide range of benefits for the whole community including:

 - a new, secure source of water for agriculture in Melbourne’s west,